pantheon-systems/autotag/README.md

 The `autotag` utility will use the current state of the git repository to determine what the next tag should be and then creates the tag by executing `git tag`.
 The `-n` flag will print the next tag but not apply it.

-`autotag` scans the `master` branch for commits by default.
+`autotag` scans the `main` branch for commits by default.
+If no `main` branch is found, it will fall back to the `master` branch.
 Use `-b/--branch` to scan a different branch.
 The utility first looks to find the most-recent reachable tag that matches a supported versioning scheme.
 If no tags can be found the utility bails-out, so you do need to create a `v0.0.0` tag before using `autotag`.

 Once the last reachable tag has been found, the `autotag` utility inspects each commit between the tag and `HEAD` of the branch to determine how to increment the version.